-Valerian Chyle, Jr., Ranch Co-Owner, Major Honey Do List Completer, grew up with his parents and seven siblings on the farm near Lankin, North Dakota and then in the farming community of Park River, ND.
+Valerian Chyle, Jr., Ranch Co-Owner,grew up with his parents and seven siblings on the farm near Lankin, North Dakota and then in the farming community of Park River, ND.
 Valerian received a BA in Chemistry from St. John's University in Collegeville, MN in 1985, an MD from UCLA in 1990, did an internship at Baylor College of Medicine in 1991, and completed a residency at the UT MD Anderson Cancer Center in Houston, Texas in 1995.
-Prior to returning to ranching in his spare time, Dr. Chyle served as the Medical Director of Radiation Oncology at MidSouth Imaging in Memphis, TN, an Assistant Professor of Radiation Oncology at UTMB Galveston, Medical Director of the Georgetown Cancer Treatment Center, Medical Director of Radiation Oncology at Texas Cancer Center, Round Rock, and currently serves as a Radiation Oncologist in a Kerrville, Texas Cancer Center.
+Prior to returning to ranching in his spare time, Dr. Chyle served as the Medical Director of Radiation Oncology at MidSouth Imaging in Memphis, TN, an Assistant Professor of Radiation Oncology at UTMB Galveston, Medical Director of the Georgetown Cancer Treatment Center, Medical Director of Radiation Oncology at Texas Cancer Center, Round Rock, and currently serves as the owner and Radiation Oncologist of Kerrville Cancer Center in Kerrville, Texas.
 Valerian shares the vision of being a good steward of the land and animals with which they have been entrusted with his wife Mary.
 He has also designed and built a 25,000 gallon rainwater collection system at the ranch and directed the installation of a 3.5 KW wind turbine and a solar system to power the goat pen area.
 He sees the health benefits of eating grass fed, naturally raised, humanely handled animals as an important component of a healthy diet and is excited to be bringing another source of healthy protein that has been humanely handled to his local community.
 He is looking forward to the possibility of other meats and crops at the Medina location.

 Lady Di, Great Pyrenees Extraordinaire, Livestock and People Guardian, joined us the fall of 2007.
 We found her on the road on the way up to the ranch.
 She was over 40 lbs underweight, had fleas, mange, ear infection, all kinds of worms, and was severely dehydrated and exhausted from obviously having puppies somewhere.
 The vet did not know if she would live.
 A lot of love and tlc and a lot of help from above made her well.
 She is a beautiful, loyal, caring, fierce guardian.
 She does not have a full time livestock guardian job, because Sina, our donkey, does not like to share that job with her.
 She does patrol the perimeter and lets us know if anything is "up".
 We are blessed to have her with us.
 Some say we rescued her, but we think it was a joint rescue.

-Zoe, Chief of Security, joined our family in 2001 when we were living in Georgetown, Texas.
-She is a purebred German Shepherd who was adopted from a very nice family in the Austin area, who could not keep her because of their child with health problems of whom Zoe became overprotective.
+RIP Zoe, Chief of Security until June 2013, joined our family in 2001 when we were living in Georgetown, Texas.
+She was a purebred German Shepherd who was adopted from a very nice family in the Austin area, who could not keep her because of their child with health problems of whom Zoe became overprotective.
 Zoe was very excited when she moved to the ranch.
 She enjoyed hiking and exploring with her best friend Zeus - who passed away in 2009 (FMI - google "The Story of Zeus").
-She has adjusted to her sister, Lady Di and is our main watch dog for the people who live here and the whole ranch.
-Zoe is loyal and smart and she loves to bark at the goats, the donkey, the chickens, and anyone who entered the property.
+Zoe was loyal and smart and she loved to bark at the goats, the donkey, the chickens, and anyone who entered the property.
 Unfortunately, Zoe watches over us these days from above.
 She passed away on June 6, 2013.
 She was a wonderful guardian and will always be missed.